gatsbyjs/gatsby/docs/docs/deploying-to-digitalocean-droplet.md

    `Note`: You will be prompted to choose the option to redirect HTTP requests to HTTPS, which you may choose on your needs.
    (It is recommended to choose to redirect HTTP to HTTPS)

-5. Restart the nginx service.
+5. Restart the Nginx service.

    ```bash
    sudo systemctl restart nginx